leo-prata/leo-prata/README.md

  ✧ Passionate about contributing to innovative projects that push boundaries and solve real-world problems.

- ✧ Learning and researching about neuroscience and BCI
+ ✧ Learning and researching about cybersecurity

 ---
 <div>